gruntwork-io/docs/docs/pipelines/tutorial/index.md

 We're now going to build these two Docker images and push them to the ECR repositories we just created.

-### Step 3a: Export Environment Variables
+### Export Environment Variables

 If you do not already have a GitHub Personal Access Token (PAT) available, you can follow this [guide to Create a new GitHub Personal Access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 For the purposes of this example, your token will need the `repo` scope, so that Gruntwork Pipelines is able to fetch modules and code from private Gruntwork repositories.
-Note that in production, the best practice would be to create a separate GitHub machine user account, and provision a GitHub PAT against that account.
+Note that in production, the best practice is to create a separate GitHub machine user account, and provision a GitHub PAT against that account.

 This GitHub PAT will be used for two purposes: